niyazed/covid-19-bangladesh/README.md

 # covid-19-bangladesh
-🇧🇩 Storing data of confirmed cases from Bangladesh and will do analysis, visualizations etc.
+🇧🇩 Storing data from Bangladesh and will do analysis, visualizations etc.